vlang/vtl/README.md

 - An n-dimensional `Tensor` data structure
 - Sophisticated reduction, elementwise, and accumulation operations
 - Data Structures that can easily be passed to C libraries
-- Powerful linear algebra routines backed by VSL that uses LAPACKE and OpenBLAS.
+- Powerful linear algebra routines backed by VSL.

 In the [docs](https://vlang.github.io/vtl) you can find more information about this module

 ## Installation

-Because we use CV for linking [VSL](https://github.com/vlang/vsl) with many libraries, it is not enough to use the so convenient `v install` _or_ `vpkg get` functionality for installing VSL.
-First we need to install some dependencies in order to have VSL working as expected.

 ### Install dependencies (optional)

-We use VSL as backend for some functionalities and [VSL](https://github.com/vlang/vsl) links with existent libraries written in C and Fortran, such as OpenBLAS and LAPACK.
-These existing libraries have been fundamental for the development of high-performant simulations over many years.
-We believe that it is nearly impossible to rewrite these libraries in native V and at the same time achieve the same speed delivered by them.

-VTL requires VSL's OpenBLAS and LAPACKE wrappers.
+We use [VSL](https://github.com/vlang/vsl) as backend for some functionalities.
+VTL requires VSL's linear algebra module.
 If you wish you to use vtl without these, the `vtl` module will still function as normal.

 Follow this [install instructions](https://github.com/vlang/vsl#install-vsl-locally) at VSL docs in order to install VSL with all needed dependencies.